USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Research and Book Your Mover

 • Get 3-5 estimates from licensed carriers (not brokers).
-Check each company's USDOT number at safer.fmcsa.dot.gov.
-Confirm they hold active Household Goods carrier authority.
+Check USDOT numbers at safer.fmcsa.dot.gov.
 Here's how to tell the difference.

-• Book your mover and lock in your date.
-Peak season (March-July) books up 4-6 weeks out.
-If you're moving in June, waiting until May to book means you'll pay more and have fewer date options.
+• Book and lock in your date.
+Peak season (March-July) fills 4-6 weeks out.
+Don't wait.

-• Confirm your mover will provide the FMCSA "Your Rights and Responsibilities" booklet.
-Federal law requires this.
-If they don't know what you're talking about, find a different mover.
+• Ask about the FMCSA "Your Rights and Responsibilities" booklet.
+Law requires it.
+If they don't know what it is, walk away.

 Start the Purge

-• Start selling, donating, or trashing items now.
-Don't wait.
-Facebook Marketplace listings take time.
+• Start selling, donating, trashing now.
+Marketplace listings take time.
 Donation pickups need scheduling.
-Give yourself runway.
+Start early.

-• Photograph valuable items.
-Take timestamped photos of electronics, artwork, antiques, and anything worth more than $500.
-This is your pre-move condition documentation if you need to file a claim later.
+• Photograph valuables.
+Timestamped photos of electronics, artwork, antiques, anything over $500.
+This is your pre-move documentation for claims.

 6 Weeks Before Moving Day